MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Summary and conclusions

 \section{Summary and conclusions}

-This paper presents new imaging of GN-z11 with the MIRI F560W, F770W and F1000W filters, which extend the rest-frame UV-optical spectral coverage up to 0.86\micron.
+This paper presents new imaging of GN-z11 with the MIRI F560W, F770W, and F1000W filters, which extend the rest-frame UV-optical coverage up to 0.86\micron.
 In these MIRI images, GN-z11 shows a compact structure, compatible with previous results based on NIRCam imaging \citep{Tacchella+23_GNz11}.
-We have combined these new MIRI images with archival NIRSpec/Prism and MIRI/MRS spectroscopy, and NIRCam imaging to analyse the SED of GN-z11 covering the rest-frame 0.12\range0.86\micron.
-The complete spectral coverage of the NIRSpec and MRS spectroscopy allowed us to evaluate, and remove, the emission line contribution from the NIRCam and MIRI broad-band photometry, deriving the continuum-only SED of GN-z11.
+We have combined these new MIRI images with archival NIRSpec/Prism and MIRI/MRS spectroscopy, and NIRCam imaging, to analyse the SED of GN-z11 covering the rest-frame 0.12\range0.86\micron.
+In addition, the completeness of the spectroscopic NIRSpec and MRS dataset allowed us to remove the emission line contribution from the NIRCam and MIRI broad-band photometry, deriving the SED of GN-z11 with line-free, continuum-only fluxes.
 The main results drawn from this analysis can be summarised as follows:

 \begin{itemize}